quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 IMMEDIATE_ACK frame, which is a non-probing frame.

-An endpoint's congestion controller and RTT estimator are reset upon confirmation of migration ({{Section 9.4 of QUIC-TRANSPORT}}), which can have adverse impact on the number of acknowledgements received after migration.
+An endpoint's congestion controller and RTT estimator are reset upon confirmation of migration ({{Section 9.4 of QUIC-TRANSPORT}}), which can impact the number of acknowledgements received after migration.
 An endpoint that has sent an ACK_FREQUENCY frame earlier in the connection SHOULD update and send a new ACK_FREQUENCY frame immediately upon confirmation of connection migration.